-Tonight's discussion will summarize the proposed restructuring and changes to the Zoning Ordinance that have been discussed over the past several years.
+The September 2022 Planning Commission meeting will include the formal Public Hearing for the many text amendments to the Zoning Ordinance that have been discussed for several years.
 This process was initiated as part of the Redevelopment Ready Communities program (RRC) and is required to become RRC Certified.
 It is also driven by the findings of the Housing Study.
+A few of the additional alterations are part of modernizing the Ordinance and making it more user friendly.